Effective: January 1, 2020

 - Providing you a different level or quality of goods or services.

 - Suggesting that you may receive a different price or rate for goods or services or a different level or quality of goods or services.

 Other California Privacy Rights.
 California Civil Code Section 1798.83 permits California residents who have provided personally identifiable information to us or our third-party advertisers and marketing partners, if any, to request certain information regarding our disclosure of personally identifiable information to third parties for direct marketing purposes.
 We do not share information we collect about you with third parties for those third parties’ direct marketing purposes.

 CHANGES TO THIS PRIVACY NOTICE

 SBBCollege may modify or update this Policy from time to time.
 We encourage you to revisit this page often to remain fully informed of our Policy or you can contact us at any time to obtain the latest copy of this Policy.
-Where changes to this Privacy will have a fundamental impact on the nature of how we collect, use, or share your data, SBBCollege will give advance notice of such changes.

 QUESTIONS ABOUT THIS POLICY

 For questions or comments regarding our Policy, please contact us by emailing our Privacy Administrator, Rachelle Serrano, at Rachelle.Serrano@embered.com.